110 BYOD: Building Responsive Interactive Video with Simple HTML Snippets

 The Learning Guild / Learning Dojo

 Jeff Batt has 12+ years of experience in the digital learning and media industry.
-Currently Jeff Batt is the DevLearn Program Manager for The Learning Guild.
+Currently Jeff Batt is the DevLearn program manager for The Learning Guild.
 He helps create and coordinate the conference programs to deliver the highest and most relevant content for L&D professionals.
-He is also the founder and trainer at Learning Dojo, a company dedicated to training you to become a software ninja in a variety of eLearning, web, and mobile-related software applications.
+He is also the founder and trainer at Learning Dojo, a company dedicated to training in a variety of eLearning, web, and mobile-related software applications.
 Jeff often speaks on developmental technologies such as xAPI, HTML5, augmented reality, mobile development, eLearning development tools, and more.